Gerandi/LSTM-DAX40/README.md

-# LSTM-US30
+# LSTM-DAX40
-Using LSTM to optimise portfolios based on US30 by MarketCap as of June 2024
+Using LSTM to optimise portfolios based on DAX40 stock picks and then comparing the lstm portfolios wih DAX40 index